“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 عَلى حُبِّها عَقلي يَكادُ يَطيرُ

 جُنوناً وَإِنّي في الغَرامِ أَسيرُ

-The fourth movement, describes how Qays gradually becomes insane, especially after the marriage of Layla, and how he accepts the situation as a result of his great love.
-And how his madness causes him a great pain and depression, and reflects his great effort to fights his destiny in his hopeless love, and finally he becomes incapable to understand others or even to communicate with them.
+The fourth movement describes how Qays gradually becomes insane, especially after the marriage of Layla, and how he accepts the situation as a result of his great love.
+And how his madness causes him great pain and depression and reflects his great effort to fight his destiny in his hopeless love, and finally he becomes incapable to understand others or even to communicate with them.

 The rhythm used in this movement is called “Aksak 5/4”, which has the following pattern:

 The final repetition is a slow fade out, which becomes slower. heavier and quieter, always emphasizing the dialog between the accents of the left and right hand, which will be a transition to the fifth movement.

 Every time the tempo slows down, the rhythm becomes heavier more and more (especially in the left-hand patterns), and the accents take more space and preparation.